-During the winter period in January 2020, a friend and I are on the lookout for any information about wrecks suitable for catching very big Atlantic pollock.
+During the winter period in January 2020, a friend and I are on the lookout for any information about wrecks suitable for catching very big Atlantic pollack.
 A tale of a fruitful search.

 A single objective: set a new record